PlumpMath/nao/README.md

 * (always@ (sensitive-list-of-channels-or-events-or-timer) body): When any channel of event in the sensitive list is pushed a data or event happens or time out, the body will be executed.
 (This is like verilog's always block)
 * (initial body): Creat a non-preempt thread.
-* (@ chan-or-event [chan-or-event ...]): Blocking current thread until the writing of any channel or event in the list happens.
+* (@ sensitive-list-of-chan-or-event-or-timer): Blocking current thread until the writing of any channel or event in the list happens.

 #### Distributed programming